 Does hot chocolate mix contain gluten?

 Most hot chocolate should be gluten-free, but, like any food allergy or intolerance, you want to double-check the label to be sure.
 If a product has a gluten-free claim or certification on the label, you’re good to go.
 Products can also state if they’re made in a gluten-free facility.
 Your best bet is to be your own detective and carefully read your labels.

 Why Trust The Spruce Eats?

 The Spruce Eats writer Alyssa Langer is a registered dietitian and foodie, always curious about the next food or ingredient craze and hungry to learn and try more.
 Having worked in cookbook publishing, CPG label data, nutrition writing, and meal kits, her diverse background and varied interests provide a unique perspective that fosters clear, well-researched, and trustworthy reviews.
-A self-proclaimed chocoholic, she’s tried her fair share of hot chocolates over the years and will always say yes to marshmallows and whipped cream.
+A self-proclaimed chocoholic, she’s tried her fair share of hot chocolates over the years and will always say yes to adding marshmallows and whipped cream.